 Allen, M.J.
 (2010): Impact of winter weather on human health.
 25th Annual Graduate Student Senate Colloquium.
 Kent State University, Kent, Ohio.

 Allen, M.J.
 (2010): The impact of winter weather on human health: A regional approach to understanding vulnerability in the United States.
 Association of American Geographers National Conference: Special session on season variability in weather-related mortality.
 Washington, D.C.

 Corobov, R., N. Opopol, S. Sheridan, M. Allen (2010): Record heat waves in Moldova in 2007: Identification, description, and health consequences.
-American Meteorological Society National Conference: 1st Environment and Health Symposium.
+90th American Meteorological Society Annual Meeting: 1st Environment and Health Symposium.
 Atlanta, GA.

 Allen, M.J.
-(1 March 2011) Health and Weather: Factors that Contribute to High Mortality during the Winter Season.
-Experimental Aviation Association Chapter 1252, Columbia Station, Ohio.
+(1 March 2011).
+Health and Weather: Factors that Contribute to High Mortality during the Winter Season.
+Experimental Aviation Association Chapter 1252.
+Columbia Station, OH.
 Sandra Maurer.

 Allen, M.J.
 (22 January 2011).
 Assessing the Influence of Weather During Wintertime High Mortality Days.
 Northeast Ohio Chapter of the American Meteorological Society.
 Brunswick, Ohio.
 Mark Thorton.